 Additionally, a lawyer increases your chances of winning your lawsuit and receiving damages.

-- Lost wages,
+- Lost wages

-- Medical expenses,
+- Medical expenses

-- Diminished earning capacity,
+- Diminished earning capacity

-- Pain and suffering, and
+- Pain and suffering

-- Loss of enjoyment of life.
+- Loss of enjoyment of life

 In cases where the hospital’s breach of the standard of care was extreme, you might receive punitive damages.

-Our aggressive Birmingham personal injury attorneys at the Fob James Law Firm are dedicated to representing people who have suffered an injury due to another’s negligence.
+Our aggressive Birmingham medical malpractice attorneys at the Fob James Law Firm are dedicated to representing people who have suffered an injury due to another’s negligence.

-Contact us today to schedule your free consultation.
+Contact us online or call (205) 407-6009 today to schedule your free consultation.